 - Hours to a few days (acute diarrhea): diarrhea lasting up to 2 weeks is called acute diarrhea.
 The most common causes are infection (gastroenteritis).
 Less common causes include drugs such as laxative abuse and antibiotic-associated diarrhea.

 - Diarrhea in intermittent attacks (flare-ups and remissions) for extended periods (months or years): most commonly occurs due to irritable bowel syndrome.
-Other causes include alcohol abuse, lactose intolerance, other food intolerance.
+Other causes include alcohol abuse, lactose intolerance, and other food intolerance.

-- presence of warning signs:
+- Presence of warning signs:

 - High-grade fever.